 The painted and printed background tries to hint at the hills that surround Halifax (Beacon Hill remains a key landmark) and the many mills that nestled in the ‘bowl’.
 Before the clean air acts, the smoke and steam from chimneys and cooling towers would sit like a witches’ brew in the hilly cauldron.
 Dean Clough mills remain as a massive memorial to our industrial history, now repurposed and housing small businesses and an arts centre.

-It’s not the best executed of pieces, I have yet to refine the transfer process, and have no clue about painting!
-Whatever the shortcomings, I am happy with what it evokes for me. and have taken immense pleasure in the process I hope you find some enjoyment or interest in it, too.
+It’s not the best executed of pieces, I have yet to refine the photo transfer process with the intriguing partial effects that it gives, and I have no clue about painting!
+Whatever the shortcomings, I am happy with what it evokes for me. and have taken immense pleasure in the process.
+I hope you find some enjoyment or interest in it, too.